Skip to content

 • Flowering orchids: foliage may hold in lower light, but flowering usually needs a brighter filtered setup.

 • Highly variegated collector plants: reduced green tissue makes low light harder.
-Many will stall unless given bright indirect light or LED support.
+Many will stall unless given bright indirect light or a properly placed grow light.

 • Large fast-growing tropicals: plants such as Strelitzia and many large Ficus types usually need more light than a deep room provides.